SRF Airspace monitoring and management system: History

 The core of the SFR system was the French ER-200 early warning and guidance radar from the Société Française Radioélectrique.
 The system was ordered on 31 January 1952, in a larger number of radar systems, radar components from which were compiled by its own architecture.
 From 1955 to 1966, a school complex in Dübendorf (the Radar Doerfli ("Radar village") on the training site Dürrbach Rüti bei Riggisberg), one on the top of Bütschelegg (above Bern-Belp) and the plants on 4 height locations (mountain peaks) were formed for the first radar aerial surveillance system of Switzerland.
 The airspace monitoring system also included an aboveground command center in Dübendorf as well as an underground command center on the Tschorren above the Brünig Pass.
 In these command centers put the data of the radarsites together to a national wide air surveillance picture.
 From these command centers where also the own aircraft guided by tactical fighter controllers.

-Development of the high locations was difficult and led to delays in the start-up.
-Experience with chaff has already been done and could be considered.
-However, the recording from flying objects in the area with constant radar echo (for example, in large-scale radar echo of a mountain which is located in the line of sight of the radar behind the flying object) is problematic and could only be improved by improve the electronic components.
-As such, the SFR system was only in use for about 10 years before it was replaced by the FLORIDA Airspace monitoring and management system.

-An antenna and the model of a height search antenna is in the Flieger-Flab-Museum at Dübendorf.